BethSpornitz/datafun-05-sql-project/README.md

 1.  .gitignore
 2. README.md
 3.  requirements.txt
 4.  data folder with artits.csv  and songs.csv files with data
+5.  music_crosswalk.py (for Python code to run sql commands)
+6.  project.db (database file created using Python code)
 5. SQL folder with the following files:
-6.  create_tables.sql - with sql code to create your database schema using sql
+        a.  create_tables.sql - with sql code to create your database schema using sql
-7.  insert_records.sql - with sql code to insert at least 10 additional records into each table.
+        b.  insert_records.sql - with sql code to insert at least 10 additional records into each table.
-8.  update_records.sql - with sql code to update 1 or more records in a table.
+        c.  update_records.sql - with sql code to update 1 or more records in a table.
-9.  delete_records.sql - with sql code to delete 1 or more records from a table.
+        d.  delete_records.sql - with sql code to delete 1 or more records from a table.
-10.  query_aggregation.sql - with sql code to use aggregation functions including COUNT, AVG, SUM.
+        e.  query_aggregation.sql - with sql code to use aggregation functions including COUNT, AVG, SUM.
-11.  query_filter.sql - with sql code to use WHERE to filter data based on conditions.
+        f.  query_filter.sql - with sql code to use WHERE to filter data based on conditions.
-12.  query_sorting.sql - with sql code to use ORDER BY to sort data.
+        g.  query_sorting.sql - with sql code to use ORDER BY to sort data.
-13.  query_group_by.sql - with sql code to use GROUP BY clause (and optionally with aggregation)
+        h.  query_group_by.sql - with sql code to use GROUP BY clause (and optionally with aggregation)
-14.  query_join.sql - with sql code to use INNER JOIN operation and optionally include LEFT JOIN, RIGHT JOIN, etc.
+        i.  query_join.sql - with sql code to use INNER JOIN operation and optionally include LEFT JOIN, RIGHT JOIN, etc.
-15.  music_crosswalk.py (for Python code to run sql commands)
-16.  project.db (database file created using Python code)

 ## Schema Design
 ### Schema Overview